PREV NEXT

 Tonewheel

 Before digital synthesizers, optical organs like the Optigan stored analog waveforms photographically.
 The concept was the same as an optical sound track for a movie, except that the waveforms were stored as circular tracks on celluloid discs, with each track storing a different pitch.
 The sound wasn't great and the mechanisms weren't that robust.
 As a result, optical organs weren't very successful, although they are still sometimes used by recording artists in search of unusual or retro sounds.
-They've also lived on, ironically, in the form of digital samples for synthesizers.
+Those sounds have also lived on, ironically, in the form of digital samples for synthesizers.

 • Optigan